rtavares/bi-costs-calculator/README.md

 Get the total price of a set of selected products

 ## Disclaimer:
-This projects is a Proof Of Concept (POC), so some functionalities are not available and other could be unreliable.
+This projects is a Proof Of Concept (P.O.C.), so some functionalities may be not available or not working properly.

 ## Code repository
 https://github.com/rtavares/bi-costs-calculator